7 Common Mistakes in Hiking and How To Avoid Them

 We’ll go over all of the most common, but lesser-known mistakes, so you really know what you’re getting yourself into.
 These tips should make sure you make it home unscathed.
-Did you know wearing brand new hiking boots is a no-no?
+Did you have hiking gear, new hiking boots is a no-no?
 Neither do most first-time hikers!

 Below we’ll highlight the most common mistakes in hiking and how to avoid them below.

 When it comes to the great outdoors, each and every one of us is motivated to challenge ourselves and do our best, particularly when it comes to camping and hiking.
 However, away from the comfort of our homes, what constitutes a challenge can be hard to figure out.